 What is Surrogacy Law in Australia

 Under common law in Australia, the woman who gives birth to a child and her partner are presumed to be the parents.
-Of course, this isn't always the case, specifically when the birth mother is a surrogate mother.
+Of course, this isn't always the case, specifically when the birth mother is a surrogate.

-Surrogacy represents a complex area of the law and it is essential for those looking to enter into a surrogacy agreement to access quality, up to date legal advice.
+Surrogacy laws in Australia are complex and vary between states and territories.
+It is essential for those looking to enter into a surrogacy agreement to access quality, up to date legal advice.

-Our experienced family law specialist in Wollongong and Oak Flats can help you navigate the legal process applicable to surrogacy or surrogate mothers and protect your rights.
+Our experienced family law specialists in Wollongong can help you navigate the laws and processes applicable to surrogacy.

 Types of Surrogacy

 Surrogacy refers to an arrangement made where a woman carries and delivers a baby for another person or couple.
 Once the child is born, the intention is to transfer the child's legal care to the intended parents.

 This can occur under a number of arrangements with different legal consequences:

 ● Traditional surrogacy - The birth mother provides an egg and is impregnated (generally through artificial insemination) with the sperm of a donor or the intended father.